The Best Siding for Different Home Types

 Summary

-Choosing the right siding for your home involves so much more than just picking something that looks good.
+Choosing the right siding for your home involves more than just picking something that looks good.
 Your siding needs to match the style of your house and hold up well in your climate without forcing you to put more time and energy into maintenance than you’re ready for.

 In this blog, we’ll look at the best siding options for different home types, from traditional to farmhouses and more modern coastal styles.
-And while you’re thinking about your home’s exterior, don’t forget about the roof—Roof Maxx can extend the life of your shingles by up to 15 years so your home is fully protected.
+And while you’re thinking about your home’s exterior, don’t forget about the roof!
+Roof Maxx can extend the life of your shingles by up to 15 years so your home is fully protected.

 Protect Your Roof While Upgrading Your Siding for Total Peace of Mind